j1c/talks/committee/committee.md

 # Outline

-- Prior work
-  - **Connectome of an insect brain**
-  - Analysis of bilateral symmetry
-  - Matching neurons between brain hemispheres
+- What we've done

   - `graspologic` + `hyppo`
-- Future work
-  - On the power of comparative connectomics
-  - Collaborative real-data investigations

 - Graduation plan

 ---

-## How to use these (and other) tools?
+## How to use these tools?

 <div class="columns">
 <div>